GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Conclusions

 We find that from our measured black hole and dynamical masses, \DELS\ and \VDES\ both lie slightly above the local black hole--host mass relation \citep{Kormendy2013} and are consistent with the existing observations of $z\gtrsim6$ quasar host galaxies with ALMA.

-Both quasars are found to have two additional emission-line regions near their host galaxies.
+Both quasars are found to have additional emission-line regions near their host galaxies, with two regions for \DELS\ and three for \VDES.
 We study these companion regions, measuring their SFRs, excitation mechanisms, and kinematics.
-We find that all four companion regions are likely to be either galaxies merging with the quasar host galaxy, or an extended tidal tail.
+We find that four companion regions are likely to be either galaxies merging with the quasar host galaxy, and one an extended tidal tail.
 It is striking that both of our high-$z$ quasars are undergoing galaxy mergers, and it will be insightful to see the fraction of high-$z$ quasars that are found to also have companions in future NIRSpec IFU observations.

 We detect ionized outflows in \oiii\ and \hb\ from both \VDES\ and \DELS.
-We measure the rates of the ionized outflow from \hb\ to be $63\substack{ +29\\-35 }$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and $420\substack{ +66\\-72 }$~$\rm{M}_{\odot}~yr^{-1}$ for \VDES.
+We measure the rates of the ionized outflow from \hb\ to be $58\substack{ +44\\-37 }$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and $525\substack{ +75\\-92 }$~$\rm{M}_{\odot}~yr^{-1}$ for \VDES.
 These outflow rates are much larger than the SFRs of the host galaxies, implying that if this is prolonged, the quasar-driven outflow may be the main driver for gas depletion within the galaxies.
 We find that these outflows are likely momentum-driven, and are not likely to be effective feedback mechanisms.

 This work highlights the exquisite capabilities of the JWST NIRSpec IFU for observing high-$z$ quasars.
 With the high-resolution spectral coverage in the infrared, we are able to study key rest-frame optical emission lines that have been previously unobservable, such as \hb, \oiii\ and \ha.
 This allows us to measure the black hole masses and Eddington ratios of these quasars more accurately than has been previously possible.
 Obtaining spatially resolved IFU spectra also allows us to study the host galaxies, local environments, and outflow properties of these quasars in great detail.
 Overall, this work shows the possibilities of the NIRSpec IFU, and we look forward to the insights that this instrument will give about the formation and growth of quasars and their host galaxies in the early Universe.